JuLieAlgebra/informed_classifier/README.md

 - **Fitted GP (Informed Classifier)** approaches the oracle as mean/covariance estimates improve with more data.
 - **SVM baseline** tends to confuse classes when separability is primarily in **covariance** rather than mean differences; whitening helps but doesn’t fully close the gap.

 **Takeaways (see report for more details):**
-- The **oracle Bayes** sets the ceiling.
+- The **oracle Bayes** is the optimal classifier and sets the performance ceiling.
-- With modest data, **fitted generative** models often **outperform SVM**, especially when classes differ primarily in covariance structure (a classic weak spot for margin methods on raw trajectories).
+- When the GP fit is not ill-conditioned due to low data, **fitted generative** models often **outperform SVM**, especially when classes differ primarily in covariance structure (a classic weak spot for margin methods on raw trajectories).
 - Normalization helps SVM, but when separability is mostly in **covariance**, the informed models have a clear edge.
 - As data grows and the fitted $\hat\mu,\hat\Sigma$ improve, Informed Classifier approaches the oracle.